 Polypoidization occurs in Opuntia.
 The basic chromosome number for Opuntia is 11 (2N = 22) However, many Opuntia species are polyploid; they may be tetraploid (2N = 44), hexaploid (2N = 66), or even octaploid (2N = 88).
 Triploid (N = 3X) and pentaploid (N = 5X) plants are known, but their contributions to gene exchange are unknown.

 Polyploidy may mask entities that are apparently identical, but which actually have different ploidies.
 For instance, there are diploid, triploid, and tetraploid examples of O. pusilla.
 Similarly, there are diploid and tetraploid examples of O. humifusa s.l.
 Auto- and allopolypoidy occurs in Opuntia, and such rich genetic resources have created wonderfully varied species.

 Introgression occurs in Opuntia species.
 Introgression is different from hybridization because it refers to the transfer of limited genetic information from one species to another through ancient hybridization and repeated backcrossing.
 Introgression begins with hybridization, but it is so much more.
 Hybridization may split two genomes equally, whereas introgression is generally the invasion of a few genes into one of the parents–leaving the species essentially the same as before.

 Introgression is a ubiquitous phenomenon in plants and animals and it contributes to adaptation.
-Modern humans are an example of an introgressed species because many of us carry some genes from Neanderthal humans.
-An example of introgression in Opuntia might be a pink-flowered population in a species that is normally yellow flowered.
+Modern humans are an example of an introgressed species because many of us carry 1%genes from Neanderthal humans.
+An example of introgression in Opuntia might be a pink-flowered population in a species that is generally yellow-flowered.